CRISIS LAB

 Anna Gilbert, M.S.

 Anna Gilbert is a third-year doctoral student in the CRISIS Lab.
 Before joining the us, Anna served as a clinical research assistant at the PediMIND Program through The Warren Alpert Medical School of Brown University.
-Her research thus far has focused primarily on suicide and NSSI, specifically in adolescent, LGBTQ+, and chronic pain samples.
+Her research thus far has focused primarily on suicide and NSSI, specifically in adolescent and LGBTQ+ samples.

 Ben Barnette, M.S.